 6. Final Adjustments and Polishing

-After the veneers are securely bonded, your dentist will make any necessary adjustments to ensure a comfortable fit and proper bite alignment.
-They may also polish the veneers to achieve a natural, lustrous finish that blends seamlessly with your existing teeth.
+After bonding, your dentist will make final adjustments for comfort and bite alignment.
+The veneers are polished to achieve a natural finish that seamlessly integrates with your smile.

 Aftercare and Maintenance

-- Wearing a nightguard (if recommended): If you grind or clench your teeth at night, your dentist may recommend wearing a nightguard to protect your veneers from excessive wear and tear.
+Wear a Nightguard (if recommended): If you tend to grind or clench your teeth at night, wearing a nightguard can protect your veneers from excessive wear and tear.

 Potential Risks and Considerations